-- Antibiotic.
-Start your antibiotic tablet 24 hours prior to surgery and take all tablets as prescribed and until finished. - Pain Medication.
-You will be prescribed a pain medication for post-operative pain control.
+- Antibiotic: Start your antibiotic tablet the night of surgery and take all tablets as prescribed until finished. - Pain: You will be prescribed a pain medication for post-operative pain control.
 If your discomfort after surgery is not strong you are welcomed to take Tylenol in place of the prescribed medication.
-Do not take the Tylenol with the pain medication, as most often the medication you are prescribed will have Tylenol in it.
-Do not exceed 4,000 mg of Tylenol in any 24-hour time period.
-Take medication with food to minimize risk of nausea. - Constipation.
-You will experience constipation if taking narcotic pain relievers.
-Miralax or other over the counter laxatives are recommended.
+Do not take Tylenol with the pain medication, often the medication you are prescribed will have Tylenol in it.
+Do not exceed 4,000 mg of Tylenol in any 24-hour period.
+Take medication with food to minimize risk of nausea. - Nausea: A common side effect after general anesthesia and strong medications.
+If you are experiencing nausea, we advise that you take your nausea medication. - Constipation: You will experience constipation if taking narcotic pain relievers.
+MiraLAX or other over the counter laxatives are recommended.
 Do not wait to take until you are constipated.
-Begin treatment with narcotic use. - Nausea.
-If you are experiencing nausea, which is common after general anesthesia as well as a known side effect of some stronger pain medications, we advise that you take your nausea medication.
-You may have been given a Scopolamine patch that is placed behind your ear.
-This will deliver anti-nausea medication for three days after its placement. - Medications to Avoid.
-Take only those medications approved or prescribed by your surgeon.
-Avoid medications containing aspirin or ibuprofen (Advil, Motrin, Ibuprofen, others) for two weeks before and after surgery.
-These medications may increase bleeding. - Substances to Avoid.
-Avoid alcohol, nicotine, and caffeine, for these will dramatically slow the healing process.
+Begin treatment with narcotic use. - Medications to Avoid: Take only those medications approved or prescribed by your surgeon.
+Avoid medications containing aspirin or ibuprofen (Advil, Motrin, Naproxen, others) for two weeks before and after surgery.
+These medications may increase bleeding.

+• Substances to Avoid: Avoid alcohol, nicotine, and caffeine, for these will dramatically slow the healing process.